VRDC CALL FOR SUBMISSIONS

 - The advisors will review all submissions in the coming months and score them on the criteria below.

-- This composite rating along with past GDC/VRDC@GDC session evaluation scores (when applicable) and advisor feedback will determine the status of every submission.
+- This composite rating along with past GDC/VRDC session evaluation scores (when applicable) and advisor feedback will determine the status of every submission.

 These four criteria are considered when reviewing your proposal:

-: This is the basic idea of your proposal.
+: This is the basic idea of your submission.
 Is it interesting?
 Is it relevant?
-Will it be beneficial for game development professionals to hear?
-The best proposals provide concrete takeaways that help attendees in their jobs.
-There's room for innovative ideas and the tried and true.
+Will it be beneficial for game developers to hear?
+There is plenty of room for innovative ideas and also the tried and true.

-: Are your ideas organized in a fashion conducive to presentation in front of an audience?
-Will the Advisory Board "follow" what you are trying to say?
-Organization is a must!
+: Are your ideas conducive to present in front of an audience?
+Will the VRDC Advisors understand what you are trying to say?
+Organization helps.

 A Note On Writing Style: